Mee-rich/alx-low_level_programming/0x09-static_libraries/README.md

             char *_strpbrk(char *s, char *accept);
             char *_strstr(char *haystack, char *needle);

-        holberton.h: Header file containing the prototypes of all functions included in libholberton.a.
+        main.h: Header file containing the prototypes of all functions included in libholberton.a.

     1. Without libraries what have we?
 We have no past and no future create_static_lib.sh: Bash script that creates a static library called liball.a from all the .c files in the current directory.